Free Webfonts that Don’t Look Fuzzy

 Using just Helvetica and Arial won’t suffice anymore.
 You really have to use webfonts now.

 Sadly the few really good body text fonts made for the screen are paid ones.
 The price often depends on traffic.
-So at the end of the day you may end up paying the same amount of money for typography than you invest in web hosting.
+So at the end of the day you may end up paying the same amount of money for typography you invest in web hosting.

 I have been testing both paid and free webfonts for several months now.
 The good news: there are a few (just a handful) free webfonts that are quite OK.
 Even designers use them in their projects.
 Today I want to show you the few good enough web fonts.
 Remember that I refer to body text.
 For headlines more webfonts look great.
 For example I use Monda on SEO 2.0 here.

 Montserrat has been made possible by a successful Kickstarter campaign.
 It’s great both for headlines and body text.
 It’s looks readable and is pleasing to the eye.
 There are two issues with Montserrat though.
 What is offered as a regular font is de facto semi-bold.
 So when you display your body text in 12px or 14px the font looks pretty thick.
 The other issue is the capital “G”.
 It can be easily mistaken for a “C”.

 Source Sans Pro is an open source font and webfont by Adobe itself.
 Adobe is of course one of the most well know brands when it comes graphic and screen design.
 Who doesn’t know Adobe Photoshop?
 So you’d expect a high quality webfont wouldn’t you?
 It’s good but it isn’t very good.
 It’s not fuzzy and remains readable even in small sizes but some characters like the “a” look a bit pitiful then.
 Still this is one of the best fonts you can get for free and most websites these days use larger font sizes.